Direct-To-Chip Liquid Cooling

 As computer chips are resilient, direct-to-chip cooling loops are able to operate at higher temperatures than other cooling water loops.
 Supply and return water temperatures in the direct-to-chip loop commonly exceed 100 degrees Fahrenheit (37.8 degrees Celsius).
 This offers a unique and sustainable solution – reject the heat directly to the ambient air.

 Dry cooler and air-cooled chillers can be located outdoors and would be able to take advantage of the high loop temperatures to reject the heat directly to the ambient air, using compressor-less free cooling for a majority of the year.
 This causes the systems to be much more efficient than general central cooling plants.
 As an additional benefit, outdoor equipment can be enhanced with evaporative pads or spray nozzles to trade energy usage for evaporation.
-Water usage in data centers is a sensitive issue, cooler climates with maximum ambient conditions below chip max temperature are preferred yet locations with accessible gray water or a stable water supply may be able to reduce energy usage dramatically.
+Water usage in data centres is a sensitive issue, cooler climates with maximum ambient conditions below chip max temperature are preferred yet locations with accessible gray water or a stable water supply may be able to reduce energy usage dramatically.